 - In another pan add the eggs to boiling water for 7 minutes.

-- When the potatoes and beans are tender, remove the pan from the heat, drain the contents under cold running water and place in a serving dish.
+- When the potatoes and beans are tender, remove the pan from the heat, drain the contents using a colander.
+Run them under cold running water and place in a serving dish.

 - Remove the eggs shells and immerse the eggs in cold water until ready to serve.

 - Add tuna, tomatoes, olives and lettuce leaves to the potatoes and beans and toss gently together.

 - Cut the eggs into quarters and arrange on top of the salad.